alextwilson/Reading-List/README.md

 Continuous Delivery with Windows and .NET *by Matthew Skelton and Chris O'Dell*

+97 Things Every Programmer Should Know *edited by Kevlin Henney*

 ### Reading

-97 Things Every Programmer Should Know *edited by Kevlin Henney*
+Release It! *by Michael T. Nygard*

 ### To Read